Spectral transformation associated with a perturbed $R_I$ type recurrence relation: Introduction

-The study of perturbation of the coefficients of a recurrence relation is a very old but is still an interesting problem and has been dealt in numerous ways by many authors.
-The construction of new sequences by modifying the original sequence is a powerful tool with many applications to theoretical and physical problems.
-For orthogonal polynomials on real line (OPRL), satisfying recurrence relation of the form
+The study of perturbation of the coefficients of a recurrence relation has considerable literature and has been dealt with in numerous ways by many authors.
+Constructing new sequences by modifying the original sequence is a powerful tool with many applications to theoretical and physical problems.
+Orthogonal polynomials on the real line (OPRL) satisfy the recurrence relation

-the story goes back to \cite{chihara PAMS 1957} where the case by adding a constant to the first coefficient $b_0$ was studied.
-Such perturbations are not artificial because they are linked to perturbation in the entries of the corresponding Jacobi matrix, which in turn, is useful in further applications lihe the study of Hamiltonian operator appearing in quantum mechanics in the study of many body systems.
-Motivated by this problem, the co-recursive, co-dilated and co-modified polynomials have been introduced and their properties have been studied.
-Later, while some experiments with lasers, it was needed to make perturbations anywhere on the surface of the target many-body system and to study how the spectroscopic properties gets changed.
-This led to the study of the generalized co-recursive, co-dilated and co-modified polynomials \cite{Paco perturbed recurrence 1990}.
+The case, known as co-recursive, was introduced and studied in \cite{chihara PAMS 1957} by adding a constant to the first coefficient $b_0$ .
+The case of another type of perturbation called co-dilation was presented in \cite{Dini thesis 1988}.
+The Stieltjes function and the fourth-order differential equation for the co-dilated polynomials inside the Laguerre-Hahn class were investigated in \cite{Dini Maroni Ronveaux 1989, Ronveaux vigo 1988}.
+The general case, called the generalized co-modification, arising from perturbation of coefficients in \eqref{OPRL TTRR R1 paper} at any level, was studied in \cite{Paco perturbed recurrence 1990} from the point of view of Stieltjes function, fourth-order differential equation, and distribution of zeros.
+A connection to the Laguerre-Hahn class was also investigated in \cite{Paco perturbed recurrence 1990}.
+The properties of co-modified classical orthogonal polynomials were studied in \cite{Ronveaux vigo 1988}.
+Its extension to semi-classical orthogonal polynomials was investigated in \cite{Dini Maroni Ronveaux 1989, ronveaux belmehdi dini 1990}.
+Interlacing properties and some new inequalities for the zeros of co-modified OPRL, called co-polynomials on the real line (COPRL), were studied in \cite{Castillo co-polynomials on real line 2015}.
 In this direction, finite perturbations were studied in \cite{Peherstorfer 1992}.
-When the perturbations are large, several information are expected to be lost which is studied in \cite{Leopold 1 2003}.
-For perturbations of recurrence coefficients in the recurrence relations of higher order and its extensions to Sobolev OPRL, see \cite{Leopold 2 2007, Leopold 3 2008}.
-Recently, a transfer matrix approach is introduced in \cite{Castillo co-polynomials on real line 2015} to study polynomials perturbed in a (generalized) co-dilated and/or co-recursive way.
-Unlike OPRL, sequence of monic orthogonal polynomials on the unit circle (OPUC) denoted by $\{\phi_n(z)\}_{n=0}^\infty$ satisfy a first order recurrence relation (Szeg\H{o} recurrences)
+When the perturbations are large, some information is expected to be lost, which was explored in \cite{Leopold 1 2003}.
+For perturbations of recurrence coefficients in the recurrence relations of higher-order and their extensions to Sobolev OPRL, see \cite{Leopold 2 2007, Leopold 3 2008}.
+Recently, a transfer matrix approach was introduced in \cite{Castillo co-polynomials on real line 2015} to study polynomials perturbed in a generalized co-modified way.
+Unlike OPRL, a sequence of monic orthogonal polynomials on the unit circle (OPUC) denoted by $\{\phi_n(z)\}_{n=0}^\infty$ satisfies a first-order recurrence relation (Szeg\H{o} recurrence)